Close

 CREATE TABLE ETEXTS ( NAME VARCHAR2(50 BYTE), TEXT CLOB )

 Some puzzles require navigating through a grid or otherwise keeping track of relative horizontal and vertical positions of characters.
-For these I have routines to return a 2-dimenstional collection (an associative array of associative arrays) or a collection of character position records.
+For these I have DATA2MAP returning a 2-dimensional collection (an associative array of associative arrays) or DATA2CHARMAP returning a collection of characters with their corresponding x and y positions.

 The Advent Package